marisanest/A3-hcds-hcc-bias/blog.md

 > Article: Algorithmic Profiling of Job Seekers in Austria: How Austerity Politics Are Made Effective

 ### 🗨️&nbsp; "How does the video inform your understanding of human centered data science?"
-_In at least 2-3 full sentences, answer the question "How does the video inform your understanding of human centered data science?"._

 I have learned what enormous social implications a technical system can have and that these systems are permeated by man-made social values, norms and goals.
 It is very clear that data does not follow the principle of objectivity and neutrality, but can bring with it distortions that are a major challenge when it comes to implementing unbiased systems.

 ### ❓&nbsp; Questions
-_Using full sentences, list at least one question that this video raised in your mind, and say why it caused you to ask this question_

 1. Just as the system is biased, so are people.
 So how can we build systems that do not prepare and propose decisions that are biased, but rather point out to people their own bias?